-Carpet Sedum will grow to be only 4 inches tall at maturity, with a spread of 18 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
+Variegated Japanese Stonecrop will grow to be only 3 inches tall at maturity, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in poor soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is not originally from North America.
-It can be propagated by division.
+This is a selected variety of a species not originally from North America.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.